freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-ask-for-clarification-on-code-understanding/65f6f9e9cfbda7f9c04e8af7.md

 ---

-They will have a clearer understanding of the situation at the end.
+They will have a clearer understanding of the situation after the investigation.

 ## --video-solution--